zenparsing/esdown/README.md

 ## Overview ##

-**es6now** is an ES6 to ES3/5 compiler.
-It will translate some ECMAScript 6
+**es6now** is an ES6 to ES5 compiler, written in ES6.
+It will allow you to write programs using ECMAScript 6 features without having to wait for Node or browsers to fully implement ES6.
-features, fairly accurately, for use in Node and browsers.
-The emphasis here is not on completeness.
-The goal is to take advantage of important ES6  features  while still  retaining  transparent debuggability,  using straightforward source transformations.

 ## Instructions ##